United States

 Important Points to Keep in Mind

-Due to this fragmented market, payers often contract third-party Pharmacy Benefit Managers (PBMs) to negotiate discounts and rebates for a drug on the U.S. market.
+Due to this fragmented market, payers often contract third-party Pharmacy Benefit Managers (PBMs) to negotiate discounts when a new product comes on the market.
 Additional discounts are also granted to health plans serving Medicaid and other programs.
-These interdependent actors add to the complexity of the U.S. pricing and reimbursement ecosystem.
+These interdependent actors add to the complexity of the US pricing and reimbursement ecosystem.

 Demand Drives Drug Prices

-In the United States, drug companies can adjust their prices according to demand, forecast demand, or other market forces.
-This price change could occur based on additional indications, new entrants, or the introduction of a generic, for example.
-As a result, the United States has become the best case-study of a market in which demand-side controls, or utilization management techniques, have become necessary to control payers’ healthcare costs.
+In the United States, drug companies can adjust their prices according to demand.
+This could occur based on additional indications, new entrants or the introduction of a generic, for example.
+As a result, the United States has become the best case study of a market in which demand-side controls, or utilisation management techniques, have become necessary to control payers’ health care costs.

 - Benefit (health plan) design, cost sharing programs (influencing manufacturers to offer patient assistance initiatives)